RevanDTH/PlannerX/README.md

 # PlannerX

-A lightweight, console based task planner for Windows, MacOS (Soon) and Linux (Soon).
+A console based task planner for Windows, MacOS (Soon) and Linux (Soon).

 ## Table of Contents